 AskAladdin, Egypt Travel Guide To All Cities Of Egypt!

-Located in Upper Egypt, Luxor has been described as the world’s biggest open-air museum.
-More recently, it has been elevated to the status of Governorate, though it is still classified as being in the province of Qena.
-It has a population of round about 230,000, most of who are employed in tourism somehow, though there are many who are employed in agriculture and commerce.
-It is one of the most popular destinations in Egypt, one of those places that you must see.
-Because of this almost every tourist company has an office somewhere in the town.
+Located in Upper Egypt Luxor has been described as the world’s largest open-air museum.
+Nowadays it has been elevated to the status of governorate, although it is still classified as being in the province of Qena.
+Luxor has a population of round about 230,000, most of whom are employed in tourism somehow, although there are many who are employed in agriculture and commerce.
+Luxor is one of the most popular destinations in Egypt and qualifies as one of those places that you simply must see.
+Because of this almost every Egyptian tourist company has an office somewhere in the town.

-Dedicated to Amun Ra, the Temple of Karnak was constantly expanded by successive pharaohs, each adding his, or her, tribute to the god.
-The site dates back to the Middle Kingdom under the reign of Mentuhotep (11th Dynasty), but most of what can be seen today is from the New Kingdom.
+Dedicated to the ancient Egyptian god Amun Ra, the Temple of Karnak was constantly expanded by successive pharaohs, each adding his, or her, tribute to the god.
+The site dates back to the Middle Kingdom under the reign of Mentuhotep (11th Dynasty), but most of what can be seen today are from the New Kingdom.
 Other parts of the complex include sites dedicated to Mut, the wife of Amun Ra, and their son Khonsu.

 Luxor is situated 670km (416 miles) to the south of Cairo, 220km (137 miles) to the north of Aswan, and 280km (174 miles) to the west of Hurghada.
 It is the second most popular place to visit in Egypt, behind Cairo, and is accessible in a number of ways.

-Though Luxor is connected by road to Cairo and has a good bus connection with the capital, tourists are asked not to attempt to use this mode of transport for this journey and are therefore left with only rail or flight as an alternative.
-The road to Aswan can be used though as it gives the opportunity to visit sites such as Edfu and Kom Ombo.
+Even though Luxor is connected by road to Cairo and has a good bus connection with the capital, tourists are asked not to attempt to use this mode of transport for this journey and are therefore left with only rail or flight as an alternative.
+The road to Aswan can be used, however, and it gives the opportunity to visit sites such as Edfu and Kom Ombo.
 Hurghada is reachable by a 3.5-hour bus journey, opening up the Red Sea for those who wish a change.
 Please note: if you do intend to use this mode of transport you are best booking your seats at least 24 hours in advance to ensure you get the seats you want.

-Nowadays you can only go to Aswan by cruise boat, though some operators do offer the opportunity of a one day sail to see Dendera.
-The River Nile has not been used for cruises between Cairo and Luxor since the late 1990’s.
+Nowadays you can only go to Aswan by cruise boat, although some operators do offer the opportunity of a one day sail to see Dendera.
+The River Nile has not been used for cruises between Cairo and Luxor since the late 1990s.